 This food photography board is a simple DIY project that can be completed in a weekend and can give beautiful texture to your food photography backdrop!

 For a while now I’ve wanted to add a textured board to my collection, but to buy them online is sooo very expensive!
-I set out to make an inexpensive, textured DIY board and I’m pretty happy with the results!
+Of course, if you run an eCommerce business, hiring professionals for Product photography in new zealand (or where you are based) is recommended.
+Anyway, I set out to make an inexpensive, textured DIY board and I’m pretty happy with the results! of course, this is a DIY board that won’t create the best photos you’ve ever seen.
+If you’re a keen photographer, I would highly recommend investing in some professional photography equipment to get some great shots.
+This is mainly for beginner photographers, but anyone is welcome to have a go at making it!
 Here is my step-by-step guide, including all materials linked below!

 Set up your board raised off the ground in a well-ventilated area.
 I used these two plastic sawhorses and set it up in our basement (I eventually moved the whole setup outside when I was painting).

 Using your putty knife, spread small amounts of joint compound on the board in a mixed pattern.
 You can use your artistic license for this part!
 I wanted mine fairly textured, but you could also go for much less texture or even just long straight lines of joint compound, which would give it a cool minimalistic look!
 I started in one corner and worked my way over to the other corner, ensuring almost all the board was covered and there were no major glops (that’s a professional term 😀 ) of joint compound anywhere, since you want your plates and bowls to lay flat when the board is finished.